Post-IDFA user acquisition: what I’m seeing and where we’re going

 Where it works and in certain verticals, we’re seeing significant action in web-to-app flows.
 Marketing on the web can be much cheaper.
 It can make you more flexible.
 It can enable more experimentation.
 You can deliver more information, and you can collect first-party data before sending someone to the App Store (or Google Play, in the case of Android).

-And yes, we know some marketers are doing fingerprinting or probabilistic attribution.
-We don’t recommend this, and we’ve been very clear that it’s not a solution for anything other than owned-to-owned platforms, but some parts of the market are doing this.
-This is only possible, of course, for non-SANs traffic, so it’s automatically limited to a quarter or so of the UA market.
+Some marketers are trying to do fingerprinting or probabilistic attribution.
+We don’t support or recommend this, and we’ve been very clear that it’s not a good solution.
+It’s only even possible, of course, for non-SANs traffic, so it’s automatically limited to a quarter or so of the UA market.
 And we think it will get technically harder and harder to do as Apple continues to close the loop on privacy.

 Ultimately, marketers need to rely more and more on aggregated data, whether in SKAN, from Facebook, via Tiktok view-through, or some kind of cohort modeling or media mix modeling approach.
 And especially you need to get good at understanding and using SKAN.
 We have many examples in our data where marketers who get it achieve impressive growth results with SKAdNetwork.